The Game Awards 2015: Premieres

 The ceremony featured several game premieres, including Telltale Games's Batman: The Telltale Series and The Walking Dead: Michonne, Double Fine Productions's Psychonauts 2 and Harmonix's Rock Band VR.
 There were also new trailers for upcoming games, including Ubisoft's Far Cry Primal, Naughty Dog's Uncharted 4: A Thief's End, Remedy Entertainment's Quantum Break and Cloud Imperium Games's Star Citizen.
 Ports and remasters were also announced including an Xbox One port for Psyonix's Rocket League and a remastered version of Chair Entertainment's Shadow Complex.

 The broadcast saw a total viewership of around 2.3 million.

 Winners and nominees

 The nominees for The Game Awards 2015 were announced on November 13, 2015.
-Candidate games must have a commercial release date on or before November 24, 2015, in order to be eligible.
+Candidate games must have a commercial release date on or before November 24, 2015 to be eligible.

 The winners were announced during the awards ceremony on December 3, 2015.
 Winners are shown first in bold, and indicated with a double-dagger (‡).